kingst/OpenAPSKit/port_notes.md

 the code to mark these to evaluate later, but for now we'll just produce the same JSON that the Javascript library does.

+The next biggest change is to be consistent with time.
+There are a bunch of places that the Javascript uses the current time of day, we should pass in one time to both algorithms so that they produce consistent results.

 ## Sources

 For our port, we're using: